SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                 </p>

                 <p>
-                  <strong>FoDs with satellite packages: </strong>come with language and architecture elements in independent packages.
+                  **FoDs with satellite packages: **come with language and architecture elements in independent packages.
                 </p>

                 <p>
-                  <strong>FoDs without satellite packages:</strong> come with language and architecture elements bundled into one package.
+                  **FoDs without satellite packages:** come with language and architecture elements bundled into one package.
                 </p>

                 <p>